ex3ploiter/ExposureExperiment/README.md

 `--save_step`: Specifies the frequency at which to save model checkpoints.
 The default value is 1.

 `--cuda_device`: Specifies the index of your CUDA device.
 The default value is 0.

+`--force_restart`: Specifies whether to start training from scratch (if present) or use already available checkpoints

 `--loss_threshold`: Specifies the loss threshold used for early stopping.
 The default value is 0.001.